tecladocode/web-dev-bootcamp/curriculum/section05/lectures/02_how_to_start_software_project/README.md

 ## Conclusion

-In the next few chapters we'll talk about how you might develop this Microblog project following an agile way of working so you gain first-hand experience!
+In the next few chapters we'll talk about how you might develop this Microblog project following an Agile way of working so you gain first-hand experience!